 - The black color easily camouflages imperfections and dirt on the surface

-- The epoxy/urethane mix is incredibly durable and provides great UV protection, adhesion and weather resistance.
+- Provides great UV protection, adhesion and weather resistance.

 - With 20 years of experience, Linerxtreeme’s 3 gallon spray kit will get you lots of coverage and protection.